We'd love to know what you think of this page. All submissions are anonymous.

-You can sue for money up to $5000.
+You can sue for an amount of money up to $5,000.
 Here are some reasons you might sue in Small Claims Court:

-- If you bought something which wasn’t delivered, and the store won’t give you your money back, you can sue the store for the purchase price.
+- If you bought something that wasn’t delivered and the store won’t give you your money back, you can sue the store for the purchase price.

-- If a friend borrowed something, and didn’t return it after you asked for it, you can sue for the value of the object.
+- If someone borrowed something from you and didn’t return it after you asked for it, you can sue for the value of the object.

-- If your landlord doesn’t return your security deposit after you moved, you can sue for the return of your security deposit.
+- If your landlord doesn’t return your security deposit after you move, you can sue your landlord for the return of your security deposit.

 What happens in Small Claims Court?

-3. When the Plaintiff receives the receipt, the Plaintiff brings the Writ and Notice of Suit to the court, along with the $75.00 Filing Fee or an Application for Waiver of Fees.
+- When the plaintiff receives the receipt, the plaintiff brings to the court the Writ and Notice of Suit, the Statement of Service (JD-CV-123), and the filing fee or an Application for Waiver of Fees (JD-CV-120).

-4. The court assigns an Answer Date and Docket Number to the lawsuit, and sends an Answer form to the Defendant.
+- The court assigns an Answer Date and Docket Number to the lawsuit and sends an Answer form to the defendant.

-5. The Defendant fills out the Answer form and may also file a Counterclaim or a Special Defense.
-The Defendant sends these papers to the court and to the Plaintiff.
+- The defendant fills out the Answer form and may also file a Counterclaim or a Special Defense.
+The defendant sends these papers to the court and to the plaintiff.

-7. A Hearing (trial) is held on the scheduled date.
-The Plaintiff and the Defendant bring any important witnesses or paperwork to the hearing.
+- A hearing (or trial) is held on the scheduled date.
+The plaintiff and the defendant should bring important witnesses or paperwork to the hearing.

-8. After the Hearing, the court will mail its decision to the Plaintiff and the Defendant.
+- After the hearing, the court will mail its decision to the plaintiff and the defendant.

 To ask for a fee waiver, you will need an Application for Waiver of Fees (JD-CV-120).

 Where do I get the forms I need to file a Small Claims lawsuit?

 If you need help filling out the forms, contact one of the Court Service Centers.
 Phone numbers and directions to the Court Service Centers can be found online at http://jud.ct.gov/csc/loc.htm.
-The Court Service Centers can’t answer legal questions or tell you what to say in court, but they can help you fill out forms, and answer other questions as you go through the Small Claims process.
+The Court Service Center staff can’t answer legal questions or tell you what to say in court, but they can help you fill out forms and answer questions as you go through the Small Claims process.

-You and the other party will tell your story to the Judge, Magistrate or Small Claims Commissioner.
+You and the other party will tell your story to a judge, a magistrate, or a Small Claims Commissioner.
 That person will decide who wins.
-Be sure to bring any papers or witnesses that are important to your case with you to court.
+Be sure to bring to court any papers or witnesses that are important to your case.

 You can’t appeal a Small Claims Court decision.
-But you may be able to Reopen a Small Claims Court decision within four months.
+You may be able to reopen a Small Claims Court decision within four months.
 Talk to someone at a Court Service Center or call Statewide Legal Services for more information.

 If I win, how do I get the money I’m owed?